lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

 {{< image src="/img/hacktober/16_bboy.png" alt="b-boy" position="center" style="border-radius: 8px;" >}}

-This challenge involved a little bit of digging and guessing.
+This challenge involved a little bit of digging around and guessing.
 We tried the usual tools to carve some information out from the picture, but nothing was working.

 Combining the hint from the description and the fact that [steghide](http://steghide.sourceforge.net/) expected a pass phrase we thought we had to find something about the picture itself.
 A little bit of googling directed us to a [Wikipedia page](https://en.wikipedia.org/wiki/Danse_Macabre) containing a description of the picture.
 Scrolling through that page, right at the bottom, we found an interesting sentence mentioning the title of the picture and the author...
 Mmmmh...
 That could be the pass phrase.